Adult Behavioral Health

 Assertive Community Treatment (ACT)

 ACT is an intensive nonresidential treatment which involves rehabilitative mental health services.
 ACT helps people become independent and integrate into the community as they experience recovery.
 ACT provides a single, fixed point of responsibility for treatment, rehabilitation, and support.
 Services are offered 24 hours a day, seven days a week, in a community-based setting.
+If you would like to find out more about these services, call 507-328-6250.

 Dialectical Behavior Therapy (DBT)

-Research has demonstrated that DBT is the most effective form of treatment available for reducing suicide and self-injury, and improving quality of life for persons with Borderline Personality Disorder.
+Research has demonstrated that DBT is the most effective form of treatment available for reducing suicide and self-injury and improving quality of life for persons with borderline personality disorder.

 The program combines DBT with coordinated community support services with the goal of reducing the need for hospitalization and increasing the individual’s ability to participate in community living.